INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 THE SCOOTER STORY

-One interesting thing what happened in 2006 was Mantas’s gig with the techno star Scooter.
-How did the whole thing actually happen?
+One exciting thing that happened in 2006 was Mantas’s gig with the techno star Scooter.
+How did the whole thing happen?

 Mantas: I don’t know why I was offered the job?
-I don’t know why.
-The Mantas band, which was morphing into drill at the point, we had the German management, and I didn’t know what to do next.
-The management, it was a sort of a husband and wife team, and they also did stage monitoring and production for Scooter, and I had no clue.
+I don’t know why—the Mantas band, which was morphing into drill at the point.
+We had German management, and I didn’t know what to do next.
+The management was a sort of a husband and wife team, and they also did stage monitoring and production for Scooter, and I had no clue.
 I didn’t know who Scooter was; I had no fucking clue about anything.
 I didn’t even know Jenny and Marcus looked after this band, and then Jenny called me one day, and she said, “I’ve got a request.”
 I was like, “Okay.”
 And, then she told me what it was, and I said, “I don’t know about this?”